https://carethatfitsyou.org/wp-content/uploads/2018/06/hero-health-topics-e1767043868498.jpg

 During your appointment

-Your doctor may conduct a routine physical exam during your visit, which may include tests for HIV, STDs, and kidney function.
-They may also ask questions about your medical and sexual history, such as:
+The provider may conduct a routine physical exam during your visit, which might include tests for HIV, STIs, and kidney function.
+They may also ask you questions about your medical and sexual history, such as:

-- Do you have anal or vaginal sex without a condom?
+- Do you have anal or vaginal/front hole sex without a condom?

 - Do any of your partners have sex with other people without a condom?

-- Have you or any of your partners had an STD in the past six months?
+- Have you or any of your partners had an STI in the past six months?

 - Do you use drugs before or during sex?

-- Do you or any of your partners share needles or works?
+- Do you or any of your partners share needles, works, and/or other drug injection equipment?

 - Do you have sex for money, drugs, a place to stay, or anything else you need?

-In addition, your healthcare provider may ask why you’re interested in PrEP and may discuss potential side effects and common misperceptions.
+In addition, the provider may ask why you’re interested in PrEP and may discuss potential side effects and common misperceptions.

-While PrEP has been around since 2012, some healthcare providers may not be familiar with PrEP or may not prescribe it.
-Learn more about talking to your healthcare provider about PrEP.
+While PrEP has been around since 2012, some providers may not be familiar with PrEP or may not prescribe it.
+Learn more about talking to a provider about PrEP.

 After your appointment

 You must be HIV negative to use PrEP.
-Talk to your doctor about whether it is possible to get your PrEP prescription while you are waiting for your test results.
-It’s common to experience side effects during the first few weeks of taking PrEP, including loss of appetite, vomiting, headache, nausea, rash, dizziness, fatigue, and stomach issues.
+Talk to a provider about whether it is possible to get your PrEP prescription while you are waiting for your test results.
+It’s common to experience side effects during the first few weeks of taking PrEP, which can include loss of appetite, vomiting, headache, nausea, rash, dizziness, fatigue, and other stomach issues.

 Follow-up appointments

-Once you start taking PrEP, you’ll need to follow up with your healthcare provider as recommended to repeat HIV and STD testing.
-Talk to your provider about scheduling appointments in advance so that there’s no disruption to your regimen.
+Once you start taking PrEP as a part of your self-care routine, you’ll need to follow up with a provider as recommended to repeat HIV and STI testing.
+Talk to the provider about scheduling appointments in advance so that there’s no disruption to your routine.

 Related links